jaechoidev/jaechoidev.github.io/content/about.md

 ### **Work experience**

 #### Department TD (Lighting)
 ICON Creative Studio, Vancouver, BC – 2022.02 -

+* Support LRC issues, tools and workflows by collaborating artists and pipeline TDs.
 ---

-#### Associate Technical Artist

-EA Create, Vancouver, BC – 2022.01 - 2022.02

----

 #### ATD - Lighting
 Digital Domain, Vancouver, BC – 2021.07 - 2021.10

-Support Marvel's TV show for lighting pipeline
+* Support Lighting Pipeline issues and tools debugging.
 ---

 #### Pipeline TD
 ICON Creative Studio, Vancouver, BC – 2021.02 - 2021.07

-Tools and scripts I wrote were considered as useful for other shows,
+* Tools and scripts I wrote were considered as useful for other shows

-I moved to pipeline team to support shows running and preparing in the studio, mostly I supported LRC department
+* Moved from LRC to pipeline team to support shows running and preparing in the studio, mostly I supported LRC department
 ---

 #### Lighter and Compositor
 ICON Creative Studio, Vancouver, BC – 2018.04 - 2021.02

-Worked on the lighting, rendering and compositing shots and also wrote some tools and scripts for artist in the show.
+* Worked on the lighting, rendering and compositing shots and also wrote some tools and scripts for artist in the show.

-Monsters at Work Season 1 (Disney +)
+  * Monsters at Work Season 1 (Disney +)

-Rocketeer Season 1 (Disney junior)
+  * Rocketeer Season 1 (Disney junior)
 ---

 #### Lighter and Compositor
 TOIION, South Korea – 2017.09 - 2018.09

-Worked on the lighting, rendering and compositing shots.
+* Worked on the lighting, rendering and compositing shots.

-Fancy Nancy Season 1 (Disney junior)
+  * Fancy Nancy Season 1 (Disney junior)

 ---